Police 'to review' Nigella Lawson cocaine court admission

 "The senior investigating officer received legal advice that the witness's admissions did not by themselves provide sufficient evidence to bring charges.

 "On that basis therefore, and in absence of any other corroboration, there is no imminent prospect of a prosecution being mounted.

 "As we said, however, should any evidence come to light that can be investigated further we will review this decision.

 "A specialist team from the MPS will nevertheless examine all the evidence emerging as part of a review into this matter and in conjunction with the Crown Prosecution Service will determine an appropriate way forward."

-Commander Stephen Watson, of the Metropolitan Police, told The Sunday Telegraph that the evidence at Isleworth Crown Court would have "implications".'Toughened up'
+Commander Stephen Watson, of the Metropolitan Police, told The Sunday Telegraph that the evidence at Isleworth Crown Court would have "implications".

 He said: "Part and parcel of that review we will undertake will be to look at all aspects of the testimony that was given in the trial, which is now public knowledge, and will reveal itself in the transcripts of the trial.

 "There are implications in terms of what has been said during the course of that trial and all those implications will be taken into account in determining an appropriate way forward."

 Media lawyer Mark Stephens said he believed the police were reacting to press pressure.

 "This is the police responding to the media pressure and not looking at what the decision is going to be, and effectively pushing the decision off to the director of public prosecutions who will come back to the same decision the police made last Friday, only we will have spent a huge amount of taxpayers' money on nothing," he said.